Public Swimming Pool and Spa Program

 Healthy Swimming at the Beach and Lake

-New recommended guidelines for lifeguards/attendants at water parks that are in addition to the lifeguard requirements found in 410 IAC 6-2.1.
+- New recommended guidelines for lifeguards/attendants at water parks are in addition to the lifeguard requirements found in 410 IAC 6-2.1.

 Revised ADA Regulations: Implementing Title II and Title III

-According to the Centers for Disease Control and Prevention an average of 10 people a day die from unintentional drowning.
+According to the Centers for Disease Control and Prevention, an average of 11 people a day die from unintentional drowning.
 Software engineer Francisco Saldaña created the simple educational game spotthedrowningchild.com to help people recognize the deadly situation.
 A person who is drowning is physiologically incapable of calling out or waving for help – meaning often there is little noise or splash.
 Things to look for instead:

 - The individual’s mouth bobs above and below the surface while the body remains upright without evidence of kicking.